MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 - An email was sent successfully
 - An attempt to send an email failed
-- Authentication to a SMTP server succeded/failed
+- Authentication to an SMTP server succeded/failed
-- Connection to a SMTP server succeded/failed
+- Connection to an SMTP server succeded/failed

 You can use this data to monitor email usage and to troubleshoot email failures.
 Learn more at [Analyzing Email Telemetry (administration content)](/dynamics365/business-central/dev-itpro/administration/telemetry-email-trace).